dylanflesch/archipelago/docs/UpgradeFrom1dot4.md

 ### Step 5

 Please login to your Archipelago and test/check all is working!
-Enjoy 1.5.0 under Drupal 10.
+Enjoy Archipelago 1.5.0 under Drupal 10.
 Thanks!
 Also please keep all your new changes under version control.
 Check what has changed. `git add` and `git commit -m "What i changed"` as needed.

 # Anubis